Freeze-Drying Candy at Home – Brief Overview

 If you have never tasted freeze-dried candy in your life, let me tell you, you’re missing out!
-Most candies can be freeze-dried as a form of dehydration to alter the texture.

 Because they’re so flavorful, you could end up eating less candy than usual.
 Each bite is a blast of the full-on flavor of the candy.
 Be careful though, freeze-dried candies are quite addicting!

-To freeze-dry your own candy at home, a dedicated freeze dryer is a must.
-There are blog posts circulating that include other methods to freeze-dry candy at home, but they simply do not work!
+Blog posts commonly include other methods to freeze-dry candy at home, but they simply do not work!
 This includes methods such as “deep-freezing” or using dry ice.
-Do not be fooled; these methods will only end up in a harder, cold version of candy.
+This is not the same!

 For more information on why this is the case, keep on reading!